Troubleshoot the Office integration

 - If the time from a response to the next request is large, the bottleneck is the Excel Add-in (that is, the client).

 The best way for end users to get data out of the system is to use the Excel Add-in.
-The add-in relies on the OData service to retrieve data and takes advantage of the security that data entities provide.
-The import and export capabilities in the Data management framework (DMF) and Data import/export framework (DIXF) can also be used; however, DMF and DIXF are often limited to administrators.
+The add-in relies on the Open Data Protocol (OData) service to retrieve data and takes advantage of the security that data entities provide.
+The import and export capabilities in the Data management framework (DMF) and Data import/export framework (DIXF) can also be used.
+However, DMF and DIXF are often limited to administrators.
 Additionally, you might consider exploring the available reporting and analytic features in the product.